 Step 3.
 Contact a consumer agency or industry association

 You can contact the Better Business Bureau, which receives complaints about local businesses.
-See the BBB.
 At the very least, future consumers can be warned about that shady mechanic.
+See the BBB website.

 Step 4.
 Take to social media